Geolykt/EnchantmentsPlus/readme.md

 ## Compatibility
 The current version of this plugin is fully compatible with Spigot version 1.16.1, 1.16.2 and 1.16.3.
 Any versions under 1.16.1, will **not** work without tinkering, versions above, may, although with a few issues.
+1.15.2 can work when changing around the magicCompat.yml file, however isn't technically fully supported

 ## Contribute
 Anyone is free to contribute to this repository via pull requests, issues or comments, however keep in mind that this repository uses 4 space indentation.